yangdangfu/data_utils/readme.md

 python main_sync.py
 ```

-to sync files from FTP server to local directory using the information provided in file `default.csv`.
-About the CSV file, the user can refer to [About the CSV file](#csv) for more details.
+to sync files from FTP server to local directory according to the information provided in file `default.csv`.
+About the CSV file format or specification, the user can refer to [About the CSV file](#csv) for more details.

 ---